tylalin/en-itmatic101-blog/offsec/htb-lame-write-up.md

 Papers: No Results
 ```

 Based on the Google results of that CVE, I have found an entry on exploit-db.com - https://www.exploit-db.com/exploits/16320 which describes as "Samba 3.0.20 < 3.0.25rc3 - 'Username' map script' Command Execution (Metasploit)".
 Let's delve in a bit more into the exploit.
+It affects the samba version 3.0.20 to 3.0.25rc3 so it could be the best bet to mark it a potential attack vector.

 ```bash
 searchsploit -x 16320